 One of the most popular mood stabilizers is bupropion, which if anything, often helps patients drop a few pounds (but side effects may not make it a good choice for all overweight people with depression, Eisensen says).
 The point is that within each class of anti-depressants are some that tend to produce more weight gain, and some that tend to produce less, Bray explains.

-- Oral contraceptives may plump you up a bit, Dunaif says.
-But the low-dose pills commonly prescribed now won't add more than a few extra pounds, according to Berkowitz.
+Oral contraceptives: But the low-dose pills commonly prescribed now won't add more than a few extra pounds, according to Berkowitz.

 "Many people who are on a medication and start to gain weight simply stop taking their medicine.
 Don't do that!"
 Berkowitz cautions.
 "Keep taking it while you ask your doctor about switching to something else."
 Whether a drug will cause you to gain weight is hard to predict, Eisensen says.
 "An anti-depressant that pushes one person's weight up will push another's down: Part of one person's problem may be unrestrained eating, and as the depression comes under control, so does the emotional eating," he says.
 "If a medication is a good choice for you, wait and see how it affects you, or look for another way to avoid the weight gain."